Skip to main content

 Understanding Barriers to Women’s Mobile Use in Low-Income Settings

-In gender-inequitable societies, women are less likely to own and use phones than men - and women may fail to realize the benefits of mobile technology.
 What policies can close India's digital gender gap, and what does this mean for women’s broader well-being?
-Research by the team at Inclusion Economics sheds light on the interplay of barriers that restrict women’s phone use and levers to close digital gender gaps as a part of a study in Chhattisgarh, a state in central India.
+Research by the team at Inclusion Economics sheds light on the interplay of barriers that restrict women’s phone use and tests levers to address them as a part of a study in Chhattisgarh, a state in central India.

 Research to bridge the digital gender divide